pacosalces/physunits/README.md

 >> print(f'There are approximately {365*day / hour} hours in a year.')
 There are approximately 8760.0 hours in a year.
 ```
 The unit prefixes act as simple globals.
-If only a set of units is desired, manually importing them as
+If only a subset of the supported units is desired, manually importing them as

 ```python
 from physunits import mm, nm, um
 ```
 is good enough.

-## Current supported units
+## Description
 All units are referenced to the SI.
 This means that base, derived, freedom (imperial), and other units including prefixes are always relative to the [SI base units](https://www.nist.gov/pml/weights-and-measures/metric-si/si-units).
-An example where this is manifest is that when imported, the unit ```kg``` takes on the numerical value ```1.0```, regardless of the prefix indicating ```1000 g```.
+An example where this is manifest is that when imported, the unit ```kg``` takes on the numerical value ```1.0```, regardless of the prefix indicating the numerical factor of ```1000```.

 | Unit        |    Supported    |
 | :-------------: |:-------------:|